 May 3rd-6th, 2018

-In order to elevate community dialogue on urban design issues in the city, the City of Charleston's Design Division is organizing four events over four days to celebrate the work and life of author Jane Jacobs.
-Events will include an outdoor educational screening of the documentary “Citizen Jane: Battle for the City,” a one-day book club over coffee and donuts, and two nationally-registered “Janes Walks” through downtown neighborhoods.
+In order to elevate community dialogue on urban design issues in the city, the City of Charleston's Design Division organized four events over four days to celebrate the work and life of author Jane Jacobs.
+Events included an outdoor educational screening of the documentary “Citizen Jane: Battle for the City,” a one-day book club over coffee and donuts, and two nationally-registered “Janes Walks” through downtown neighborhoods.
 Jane Jacobs’s harsh criticism of 1960's city planning practice launched a renewed appreciation of how places in cities actually work.

 THURSDAY, MAY 3rd, 6pm-9pm